 Walk for another 10-15 minute along the mountain on the left and you will see big rocks and petroglyphs on some of them.

-If you ever heard of Terlingua it’s most probably because of the International Chili Cook-off held in this little town.
-Chili Cook-off alone is a great reason to come to Terlingua, but it’s only a few days a year.
+If you’ve ever heard of Terlingua it’s most probably because of the International Chili Cook-Off held in this little town.
+Taking part in Chili Cook-Off is an amazing thing to do in Terlingua, but it only happens once a year.
+In 2024 it takes place between Oct 30th and Nov 2nd, in case you are interested.

 If you happen to visit on any other day, try chili at Starlight Theatre, the fanciest restaurant in town.
 To be precise, the sole fancy restaurant in town.
 Their award-winning chili is served with cheese, onions, and chips.